DKFZ members can submit their samples through the eBiss system. Non-DKFZ members have access to this service through Multiplexion.

 - Order the test via the submission form

-If Friday is a public holiday, lysates delivery is on Mondays.
+If Friday is a public holiday, lysates delivery is on Thursdays.

 To be done by the Service Unit